May is Chip Your Pet Month, and it’s a perfect time to spread knowledge about microchips for dogs.

 Each microchip has a unique number, which goes into a pet database.
 Veterinary hospitals, animal shelters, and humane societies–as well as many police stations–have microchip readers.
 Anyone with a scanner can quickly run it over your dog’s shoulders, allowing them to read the microchip information.

 The number allows the person scanning your dog to know which database you’ve registered your pet with.
 They can then match your pet’s number with your name and phone number so you can be contacted.

 Yes, one microchip should last for your pet’s lifetime.
 Once you’ve registered it, your only future responsibility is updating the registry with any changes to your contact information.

-Although a properly implanted chip cannot be lost or damaged, very rarely a microchip will migrate.
-It is a good idea to have your veterinarian scan your dog each year when they go for their annual exam, to make sure that the chip is still in the correct location.
+Although a properly implanted chip cannot get lost or damaged, very rarely a microchip will migrate.
+It’s a good idea to have your veterinarian scan your dog each year when they go for their annual exam.
+They can make sure that the chip is still in the correct location and functioning properly.

-No, microchipping pets has been a common practice in Canada and Great Britain for many years, and becomes more and more popular each year in the United States.
+No, microchipping pets has been a common practice among pet owners around the world for many years and grows more popular each year in the United States.
 These tiny computer chips are actually quite amazing, as they can hold large amounts of information.

 No, the procedure is simple and fairly painless, not requiring any anesthesia.
 It is much like getting a vaccination and most animals show absolutely no reaction at all.

 Should your pet become lost, be sure to notify your microchip provider.
-Some will send out an e-mail alert to animal shelters, veterinary clinics and other members of their network that are within a 25 mile radius of where your pet was lost (this is sent out immediately when you call them to tell them the pet is lost).
-They may also have available a Lost Pet Poster service and other benefits.
+Some send alerts to animal shelters, veterinary clinics, and other members of their network near where you lost your pet.
+They send alerts out immediately when you call them to report your lost pet.

 The advantages to a microchip far outweigh any inconvenience or minor expense.
 To find out more, give your veterinarian’s office a call today.